mateschm/hello-world/README.md

 # hello-world
-Repository used for learning GitHub
+Repository used for learning GitHub.

+I hope I become a developer one day.